DrWubs/Auto-DJ-HTML/README.md

 Auto-DJ-HTML
 ===========

 This is a short HTML coding project for a tutorial site on how to get my Auto DJ.
-Auto Awesomeer also has a tutorial site both being hosted for the public.
+Auto Awesomeer also has a tutorial site both being hosted for the public.<br />
 Link -

 11/3/13 = Official Site Launch